codingMustache/codingMustache/README.md

 ## Daily Trivia

-In programming, the ternary operator is mostly defined with what symbol(s)?
+What does the &#039;S&#039; in the RSA encryption algorithm stand for?
- 1. ?:
+ 1. Secure
- 2. ??
+ 2. Schottky
- 3. if then
+ 3. Stable
- 4. ?
+ 4. Shamir

 <details>
   <summary>Answer</summary>
-  ?:
+  Shamir
 </details>